 - 1. With trailer on fairly level ground measure from ground to bottom of frame, front and rear. - 2.
-Adjust front jack until measurements are equal - 3.
+Adjust front jack until measurements are equal. - 3.
 Now measure from ground to the inside top of ball coupler.
 This figure is the hitch height.
-The hitch ball is then usually set $\frac{1}{2}$ to 1" higher, according to the spring weight of your tow vehicle, to allow for it to settle when the trailer is hitched up.
+The hitch ball is then usually set 1/2" to 1" higher, according to the spring rate of your tow vehicle, to allow for it to settle when the trailer is hitched up.